ipfs-inactive/research-p2p-video/README.md

-# research-p2p-video
+# 🎥 P2P Video Research

-Repo to organize our ideas about research and implementations Video applications on top of IPFS and libp2p
+> Repo to organize our ideas about research and implementations Video applications on top of IPFS and libp2p